nazomikan/PubsubJS/README.md

 ## Description

-pubsubjs is Micro pubsub library which provides the observer pattern to JavaScript object.
+pubsubjs is Micro pubsub library which provides the observer pattern to JavaScript.

 It works in the browser and server (Node).